 Invasive non-native species harm the environment and wildlife, are costly to the economy, and can even pose a risk to our health and way of life.

-On Tuesday 14 May, Wildlife and Countryside Link members hosted a debate in Parliament entitled 'Brexit and Invasive Species: Responding to an intensifying environmental threat.'
+On Tuesday 14 May, Wildlife and Countryside Link hosted a debate in Parliament on 'Brexit and Invasive Species: Responding to an intensifying environmental threat.'
 MPs, Peers, Government officials and other stakeholders joined us for a panel in which we explored how the UK should manage the threat of invasive species after Brexit, what governance mechanisms are needed and how they should be implemented.
 We heard from the following speakers, followed by a Q&A:

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.